selvejj/website/docs/guide.md

 This guide uses the term IntelliJ to refer to the IDE.
 Selvejj works with most JetBrains IDEs, like PyCharm, CLion, and others.
 The same instructions will apply to them all.

-Screenshots on this page are from IntelliJ IDEA, with the jj repo.
+Screenshots on this page are from IntelliJ IDEA.

 ## Supported features